Business Economics MSc 2017-18This course also available for 2016-17 entry

 • An Honours degree (2:2 or above) in Economics, Accountancy, Finance, Maths or Statistics.
 It is not necessary to have a first degree in Economics, Business Economics or Financial Economics.
 However, through the application process you must demonstrate prior study at Bachelors level of either:

 • A quantitative subject (e.g. Mathematics, Statistics, Accountancy, Finance).

-As many of the concepts and analysis on this course involve mathematical techniques you are expected to have a working knowledge of calculus and should know the basics of vectors and matrices, probability and statistics.
+Many of the concepts on this course involve mathematical techniques, therefore you are expected to have a working knowledge of calculus and should know the basics of vectors and matrices, probability and statistics.

 Tel: 01484 472956

 This module presents some of the core theories which underpin the structures upon which industrialised economies exist.
 It aims to assess the extent to which existing frameworks and paradigms of growth inflation unemployment and money have been successful and the lessons that might be learnt from recent perceived failures across global economic systems.

 This module explores the finer workings of firms and markets in a globalised world approaching contemporary issues from a traditionally analytical stance.
 Issues concerning choice demand production cost consumption and optimisation in developed economies are scrutinised to better appreciate their relevance to sectors and industries around the globe.
 Assessment consists of an in-class test at the end of the module.

 There will also be sufficient opportunity to discuss some of the latest analysis methods and to apply these to current challenges facing individual markets.

 This module introduces you to a range of techniques and methods used for interpreting economic theory and data.
 You will have the opportunity to learn how to analyse the impact of economic data on understand the theory and use appropriate techniques and methods to help determine economic outcomes and communicate appropriate analysis clearly and concisely in an appropriate format for economic decision makers.